 Reporting Arson Crimes

-The mission of the Fire Investigation Section is to prevent fires by identifying the cause of a fire and neutralizing the threat of a similar incident repeating.
-All FFD qualified investigators are armed peace officers per California Penal Code section 830.37.
+The mission of the Fire Investigation Unit Section is to prevent fires by identifying the origin and cause of a fire and neutralizing the threat of a similar incident repeating.
+All FFDThe FIU has qualified investigators that are armed peace officers per California Penal Code section 830.37.
 FFD Investigators handle fire incidents from ignition through conviction.
-They are members in good standing with the California Conference of Arson Investigators.
+They are members in good standing with the California Conference of Arson Investigators, California Background Investigators Association and many other professional groups and organziations.

 Pre-Employment Background Investigations